riccardobernardi/distributed-sudoku-solver/README.md

 ## 1 Background

-The sudoku is a challenging game about finding the proper numbers that can stay in acertain cell of a 9x9 square.
+The sudoku is a challenging game about finding the proper numbers that can stay in a certain cell of a 9x9 square.
 A number is correct when it respects the constraints of:

-- only one number with same value on the same row, column and 3x3 box
+- 1 only one number with same value on the same row, column and 3x3 box
+- 2 on the same row, column and 3x3 box have to be every number from 1 to 9 in only one copy

 Some numbers at the start of the game are already provided on the sudoku and cannot be modified, you can only insert new numbers.